 Details about two Texas colleges and the CNA programs they offer are found below.
 Information covered includes curricula details and program duration.
-Find facts about each of these schools in the table at the bottom of this article.
+Find facts about each of these schools in the table.

 - El Paso Community College, with a main campus located 8 miles to the east of downtown El Paso, offers a 7-week nursing assistant course in the Health and Fitness division of its Continuing Education department.

 - Laredo Community College, a 2-campus institution located in the southwest part of the state, provides a certificate-level CNA program at its downtown campus.

 Consider all factors of a school before choosing a CNA program in Texas.
 Read the table below to find statistics about these two schools, including student population, retention and graduation rates, tuition costs and campus settings.

 |Total Enrollment (2017)*||28,750||9,881|

 |% of First-Year Students Receiving Some Form of Financial Aid (2016-2017)*||85%||84%|

 |Acceptance Rate (2017)*||N/A (open admissions policy)||N/A (open admissions policy)|

 El Paso Community College